Grocery shopping is not one of my strengths.

 The first time I used it, I came home with my groceries, put them away, and I still had the energy to actually make a meal afterward, instead of feeling like I’d completely exhausted all my willpower just procuring the food.

-(And then I texted my mom and sisters approximately 40 messages about how insanely awesome it was).
+(And then I texted my mom and sisters approximately 40 messages about how insanely awesome Walmart grocery pickup was).

-On our way home from Las Vegas after Christmas, I knew we were coming home to a very bare fridge and pantry, so I made an order through the app as we drove, and the next morning, I went and picked it up and voila!
-Food again.
+On our way home from Las Vegas after Christmas, I knew we were coming home to a very bare fridge and pantry, so I made an order for Walmart grocery pickup through the app as we drove, and the next morning, I went and picked it up and voila!

 I’m not really a grocery impulse shopper, so I don’t feel like it particularly saves me a lot of money, but I know lots of people have commented on how much their grocery costs have gone down because they get what they need and not a bunch of extras that catch their (or their children’s) eye as they go down the aisles.